 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

 - High Risk

-Fire safety: There are fire extinguishers in every tent and near the central areas.
+- There are fire extinguishers in every tent and near the central areas.
 Equipment is serviced every six months and staff do fire drills.
 There is also a firebreak that has been cut in the grass around camp.